Eat Empowered, Healthy Recipes, Holidays

 Whipped Sweet Potato Casserole

 Indulge in some nostalgia with this classic Thanksgiving dish.
-Sweet potatoes provide tons of fiber and nutrients such as beta carotene, vitamin C and potassium.
-Just grab some vegan marshmallows if you want to keep the dish veg-friendly.
+Sweet potatoes provide tons of fiber and nutrients like beta carotene, vitamin C, and potassium.
+Just grab some vegan marshmallows if you want to keep the whole dish veg-friendly.

 (Images: Shutterstock)